Good flavor search in SU(5): a machine learning approach: One-parameter generalisation

 \subsection{Nonsupersymmetric scenario}

 In this subsection, we consider the nonsupersymmetric scenario.
-Similar to the analysis presented in Sec.~\ref{sec:nonSUSY}, we examine the nonsupersymmetric $SU(5)$ model depicted in Table~\ref{tab:table1} and utilise the fermion mass data provided in Eqs.~\eqref{eqn:nGUTmass} and~\eqref{eqn:nGUTCKM} at the unification scale.
+Similar to the analysis presented in Sec.~\ref{sec:nonSUSY}, we examine the nonsupersymmetric $SU(5)$ model depicted in Table~\ref{tab:table1} and utilise the flavour data provided in Eqs.~\eqref{eqn:nGUTmass} and~\eqref{eqn:nGUTCKM} at the unification scale.
 We investigate three distinct cases, each with a different value for $x_0$: $x_0=0$, $2\pi/3$, and $4\pi/3$.
 To begin, we generate randomly initialised data consisting of eleven parameters, each within the range $0\leq x_1,\ldots,x_{10}<2\pi$ and $0<y\leq 3$.
 Subsequently, we minimise the loss function through a series of iterations, with a total of $N_{\rm iter}=10^6$ iterations.
 This process enables us to collect 1024 samples of numerically optimised parameter sets.

 Fig.~\ref{fig:nLy} illustrates the minimised loss function values (averaged over the last 100 steps of the total $N_{\rm iter}=10^6$ iterations) and the corresponding optimised parameter $y$ values.
-Among the 1024 samples, $\lesssim 10\%$ deviate to $y<0$ (this numerical artefact arises from our definition of the loss function, Eqn.~\eqref{eqn:Lymodel}, which becomes zero at $y=-1$); these samples have been discarded.
+Among the 1024 samples, $\lesssim 10\%$ deviate to $y<0$ (this numerical artefact arises from a feature of the optimisation scheme and our definition of the loss function, Eqn.~\eqref{eqn:Lymodel}, which becomes zero at $y=-1$); these samples have been discarded.
 The distribution for $y$ exhibits a peak around $y\approx 0.75$.
 This value differs from the 45-Higgs model ($y=3$) or the 24-Higgs model ($y=1.5$), but it aligns with the results presented in Sec.~\ref{sec:nonSUSY_summary}, which indicate the preference for the 24-Higgs model over the 45-Higgs model, as $y=1.5$ is closer to $y\approx 0.75$.
 The group-theoretical reason for this value, $y\approx 0.75$, as suggested by the machine learning approach, is unknown to us.
 Fig.~\ref{fig:nLy} also indicates the appearance of another peak at $y\approx 1.3$.
-All three cases, $x_0$: $x_0=0$, $2\pi/3$, and $4\pi/3$, give similar results, indicating these three values are equally natural by our criteria.
+All three cases of $x_0=0$, $2\pi/3$, and $4\pi/3$ give similar results, indicating these three values are equally beautiful by our criteria.